-In March 2020, the Legislature approved and the Governor signed LD 2068, Resolve, Regarding Legislative Review of Portions of Chapter 15: Death with Dignity Act Reporting Rule, a Major Substantive Rule of the Department of Health and Human Services, Maine Center for Disease Control and Prevention, which finalized the major substantive rules regarding this section.
+In March 2020, the Legislature voted to enact LD 2068, Resolve, Regarding Legislative Review of Portions of Chapter 15: Death with Dignity Act Reporting Rule, a Major Substantive Rule of the Department of Health and Human Services, Maine Center for Disease Control and Prevention.

 Currently in effect, the Death with Dignity Act Reporting Rule requires up to five documents for reporting and compliance purposes.
 The content of reporting forms required by the Department is consistent with the statute.
-Forms are found on the Data, Research, and Vital Statistics (DRVS) website or by request to the State Registrar and these forms are:
+Forms are found on the Data, Research, and Vital Statistics (DRVS) website or by request to the State Registrar and these forms include:

-- Request for Medication to End My Life in a Humane and Dignified Manner Form that is to be completed and signed by the patient and two witnesses - Interpreter Attachment Form, if applicable - Consulting Physician Form that is to be signed by a physician who has reviewed and confirmed the medical opinion of the attending physician - Attending Physician End-of Life Reporting Form which certifies all the requirements of the Act have been met, including adherence to the waiting periods set forth by the Act - End-of-Life Closure Form to be completed by the attending physician within 30 days of the death of the qualified patient (Appendix C).
+- Request for Medication to End My Life in a Humane and Dignified Manner Form that is to be completed and signed by the patient and two witnesses; - Interpreter Attachment Form, if applicable; - Consulting Physician Form that is to be signed by a physician who has reviewed and confirmed the medical opinion of the attending physician; - Attending Physician End-of Life Reporting Form which certifies all the requirements of the Act have been met, including adherence to the waiting periods set forth by the Act; and - End-of-Life Closure Form to be completed by the attending physician within 30 days of the death of the qualified patient